RRQ (esports): History

 In 2020, RRQ is ranked third as the most popular esport organization in the world in terms of activity on social media.
-A report released by Shareable, a data monitoring company based in New York, USA.
+A report released by Shareable, a data monitoring company based in New York.
 In a report titled "The State of Social Media 2020", RRQ's fan activity on social media throughout 2020 was 26.5 million activities.
 This number is only behind Faze Clan with 142.9 million activities and G2 Esports with 38.1 million activities.

 Salary

-Adrian Pauline, CEO of RRQ, during an interview with Kompas TV in 2021, stated that his Esport organization paid team players a monthly income, roughly around 1 to 3 million Rupiahs per months.
+Adrian Pauline, CEO of RRQ, during an interview with Kompas TV in 2021, stated that his esports organization paid team players a monthly income, roughly around 1 to 3 million Rupiahs per months.

-Expansion

-After concluding in the MLBB M3 World Championship, Brazilian Representatives VIVO Keyd Stars' roster disbanded.
-This was later confirmed by one of its roster members.
-However, during the eve of the ninth season of MPL Indonesia, RRQ announced their expansion to MPL Brazil, to form RRQ Akira.
-The roster mainly comprised most of the players of Keyd Stars.

-Brand Ambassadors

-Since 2021, RRQ has three Brand Ambassadors.
-The chosen brand ambassador must be at least well known and is certainly familiar with the world of esports (i.e. former brand ambassador of any esports team).

-The Brand Ambassadors are, as described below.

-Windah Basudara

-Windah Basudara is an Indonesian YouTuber, known for his gameplay live streams on YouTube.
-He was appointed as the Brand Ambassador of RRQ on 8 June 2021, which was announced on RRQ's Instagram account.

-Mega Dwi Cahyani

-Mega Dwi Cahyani (born, Purwodadi, 1 September 1999.), professionally known under the nickname Cahyaniryn, is an Indonesian YouTuber and Tiktoker known for her PUBG gameplay content.
-She received an award of the Popular Creator of The Year in the 2020 TikTok Awards Indonesia.
-She was appointed as the Brand Ambassador of RRQ on 23 October 2021.

-Syalma Nabillah

-Syalma Nabillah Ulayya (born Bandung, 2001) is an Indonesian Tiktoker, she was appointed as the Brand Ambassador of RRQ on 8 December 2021.